Creating Miniatures with Air Dry Clay: Tips and Tricks for Success

 Get The Tools Ready

 When creating miniatures with air-dry clay, you need sturdy yet small tools that can help you add fine details to the sculpture.
-If you are just starting out and don’t have any tools with you to sculpt, you can try out the Rustark Pottery Tool Set, which comprises dotting pens, a ball stylus, silicone tips, and all essential tools that aid your miniature crafting process.
+If you are just starting and don’t have any tools with you to sculpt, you can try out the Rustark Pottery Tool Set, which comprises dotting pens, a ball stylus, silicone tips, and all essential tools that aid your miniature crafting process.

 Make An Armature